Gauri210/Gauri210/README.md

 I'm a second-year B.Tech Data Science student at **NMIMS MPSTME, Mumbai** passionate about turning raw data into insights that actually mean something.

 I enjoy building end-to-end data projects — from cleaning messy datasets and running statistical analysis to training ML models and visualizing results.
-I'm actively looking for **Data Analyst / Data Science internships for Summer 2026**.

 ---